 Why Legal Authority Does Not Equal Bitcoin Control

-In the traditional financial system, a court order is a master key.
-If a judge orders a bank to freeze an account or transfer funds, the bank complies.
+Courts grant authority.
+Bitcoin requires keys.
+Confusing the two is how estates fail.
+In the traditional financial system, a court order is a master key—if a judge orders a bank to freeze an account or transfer funds, the bank complies.
 In the Bitcoin system, there is no bank.
 A court can order a Trustee to move Bitcoin, but if the Trustee cannot produce the technical keys, the court order is effectively a piece of paper.
 We help families and professionals bridge the gap between legal directives and cryptographic reality.

 The Foundational Mismatch